EpicCash/epic-wallet/doc/design/goals.md

 would provide the best security and privacy.

 TODO figure out what's needed for the bulletproof.
-Maybe pre-compute multiple of them for ranges of receiving amounts (i.e. 1-10 grins, 10-100 grins, etc).
+Maybe pre-compute multiple of them for ranges of receiving amounts (i.e. 1-10 epics, 10-100 epics, etc).

 Offline Wallet
 --------------